LaconicNetwork/docs.laconic.com/content/stack-demos/erc20-watcher.md

 Let's take stock of what just happened, we:
 - cloned a bunch of repos: `laconic-so  --stack erc20 setup-repositories`
 - built all of their docker images: `laconic-so  --stack erc20 build-containers`
-- deployed these images as services that know about each other: `laconic-so  --stack erc20 deploy-system up`
+- deployed these images as services that know about each other: `laconic-so  --stack erc20 deploy up`

 Take a look at all the running docker containers: